 Social Crawlytics is a site-crawl-based competitive social analytics tool that (among other useful reports) provides page-by-page social metrics, author popularity and a breakdown of page level shares by social network via a solid UI or API interface.
 It's free, which is nice!

-The new darling of the real-time mentions monitoring scene is Fresh Web Explorer.
-You can compare mentions of your favourite terms found on the internet up to four weeks ago, export the data and combine it with other information from your tools.
+With Fresh Web Explorer you can compare mentions of your favourite terms found on the internet up to four weeks ago, export the data and combine it with other information from your tools.
 My favourite feature is the ability to find mentions of your site that don't currently link.
 Very useful.

 Hopefully, you've found this list as useful as I've had fun have compiling it!
 I'd like to thank my friends and contributors to this article: Tom Bennet (@TomBennet88), Chris Yee (@eeYsirhc), Dan Butler (@DBseo), Ally Biring (@timeallytravels), Ian Lurie (@portentint), Aleyda Solis (@aleyda), Sam Crocker (@samuelcrocker), Gianluca Fiorelli (@gfiorelli1) and Geoff Kenyon (@geoffkenyon).
 All great people in the industry and well worth a follow on Twitter to keep on top of great new SEO tools and tips.